SoftwareSquad/TicTacToe/docs/development_manual.md

 ```javascript
 var array = ['a', 'b', 'c', 0, 1, 2];
 ```
-To access items from the array we use .
+To access items from the array, we use :

 ```javascript
 var array = {